-This page will give you helpful information about The Family Law Department of the Clerk’s Office.
-We hope you find it of value.
-Our department deals with the following types of family-law cases:
+The Family Law Department of the Clerk’s Office handles the following types of cases:

 To start a divorce proceeding, you must file the court forms pertaining to your situation.
 See the Fees section, below, for the current filing fee and accepted forms of payment.
 Again, please note that the Clerk’s Office is prohibited from giving legal advice or any assistance with the completion of forms.